-CONSUMPTION ADVICE FOR FISH FROM LAKE CHABOT
+CONSUMPTION ADVICE FOR FISH FROM LAKE DEL VALLE

 OEHHA's advisory protocol requires at least nine fish of a species to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
 This is to ensure the sample dataset is representative of the fish species population in the water body.
 In some cases, an exception is made for species that are commonly caught and consumed from a given water body but where available data may be limited.
-For Lake Chabot, the sample size criterion was met for the following species: Channel Catfish, Common Carp, Goldfish, Largemouth Bass, Rainbow Trout, and sunfish species.
+For Lake Del Valle, the sample size criterion was met for the following species: Bluegill, Channel Catfish, Inland Silverside, Largemouth Bass, Smallmouth Bass, Redear Sunfish, Striped Bass, and Threadfin Shad.
 There were not sufficient data to evaluate other species that may be found in this water body.

-&lt;sup>9 Fish species within the same genus are most closely related, and Family is the next level of relationship.
+9 Fish species within the same genus are most closely related, and Family is the next level of relationship.

-BLACK BASS SPECIES (LARGEMOUTH BASS)
+BLACK BASS SPECIES (LARGEMOUTH BASS, SMALLMOUTH BASS)

-Based on the mean mercury concentration of 548 ppb, OEHHA recommends no consumption of black bass species from Lake Chabot for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of one serving a week for the general population (women 46 years and older, and men 18 years and older).
-PCBs were not analyzed in Largemouth Bass from Lake Chabot.
+The mean combined mercury concentration in black bass species from Lake Del Valle was 751 ppb.
+The mercury levels in individual black bass species were 760 ppb (Largemouth Bass) and 645 ppb (Smallmouth Bass), respectively.
+Based on the concentration of mercury in these species, OEHHA recommends no consumption of black bass species from Lake Del Valle for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of one serving a week for the general population (women 46 years and older, and men 18 years and older).

 OEHHA has evaluated mercury concentrations in black bass species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Therefore, OEHHA extends the consumption advice for Largemouth Bass to other black bass species, including Redeye, Smallmouth, and Spotted Bass.
+Therefore, OEHHA extends the consumption advice for Largemouth and Smallmouth Bass to other black bass species, including Redeye and Spotted Bass.